 This way of thinking has served us well, particularly in the fields of science and technology, but it has its limitations when faced with highly complex and dynamic systems.
 These are more than the sum of their parts – they can have emergent properties, not present in any of the individual elements; and these themselves can have complex relationships.

 In the case of human society and business, our systems have become increasingly complex.
 The range of products, services and methods of delivery have increased dramatically, as has the size and access to markets.

-Organisations themselves have become more complex, through the creation of complex delivery chains, through outsourcing, the use of shared services and crowdsourcing; and the need to tailor products and services to individual customer requirements.
+Organisations themselves have become more complex, through the creation of complex delivery chains, through outsourcing, the use of shared services and crowd-sourcing; and the need to tailor products and services to individual customer needs.

 This dynamic complexity requires a new way of thinking.
 It is no longer enough to simply examine and act upon each part of a system in isolation.
 It is necessary to examine how each part interacts with each other; and work on the system as a whole.

 Through such an approach, a far better understanding of the system is achieved, allowing us to influence its behaviour and change its make-up, far more effectively than through traditional thinking.

 System Dynamics is one of a number of schools of thought within Systems Thinking.
 It is the one I will focus on here, for a number of reasons.
 Firstly, it is relatively easy to understand; secondly, it holds true for most organisational settings and the design issues faced; and thirdly, it is strongly related to Systems Engineering, from which it was born.
 This is useful when dealing with the hard, rather than soft aspects of business design, such as data, information and technology.
 Indeed, it comes from what is sometimes referred to as the ‘hard’ school of systems theory and practice.